I hope you enjoy reading this blog post. If you want my team to just do your marketing for you, click here.

 2.113 million Singaporeans are on Instagram and 2.83 million on LinkedIn, all consuming content whether they’re in the b2c or b2b space.

-Whether people are on social media looking for something specific to their business, or something to pass the time on their morning commute, consistent content posting gives you the best opportunities to reach your target market.
+Whether people are on social media looking for something specific to their business, or something to pass the time on their morning commute, consistent content posting gives you the best opportunities to reach more eyeballs.

 Each social network has its own peak times for social media use, as we will explain below…